VesaVilleHurskainen/cmim2018/README.md

 # Computational Methods in Mechanics 2018

-This is an repository for the MATLAB code and report files generated during the course Computational Methods in Mechanics.
+This is a repository for the MATLAB code and report files generated during the course Computational Methods in Mechanics.

 Vesa-Ville Hurskainen
 Lappeenranta University of Technology